vladrpurcarea/CaRM/README.md

 * keeps track of contact requests from customers
 * provides spam protection with a bayesian filter and honeypot fields
+* synchronizes Google Sheets spreadsheets with the contact request data
 * sends email notifications
 * runs a webserver to expose data to internal users (with authentication)